Mononucleosis—Child Care and Schools

 • People with signs and symptoms of mononucleosis should not donate blood.

-What are the roles of the teacher/caregiver and the family?
+What are the roles of the educator and the family?

 • Ensure all children have their own toothbrushes, cups, and eating utensils.

-• Prevent children from sharing food
+• Prevent children from sharing food.

 • Avoid kissing children on the mouth.

-Exclude from group setting?
+Exclude from educational setting?

 No, unless